Traveling to Greece during Covid-19: What you need to know before you go

 What's the Covid situation?

 After a strict lockdown paid off in very low case numbers in the first wave, Greece has seen a rapid rise in cases and deaths since the end of October and has been under full national lockdown since November 7.
-It has seen more than 160,000 and a total of 5,903 deaths as of February 5.
+The country has seen more than 186,000 Covid cases and a total of 6,410 deaths as of February 26.

 Some lockdown measures have eased, but all travel between prefectures banned.
 Retail shops and hair salons reopened on January 18, but with limited capacity.

+Amid rising cases, Athens went into lockdown on February 11, shuttering schools, shops and hair salons for the rest of the month.
+It's since been extended to cover the region of Achaia, the island of Evia as well as Arcadia and Nafplion in the Peloponnese.

-A curfew has been in place since November 11.
+A nationwide curfew has been in place since November 11.
 It runs from 9 p.m. to 5 a.m., with exemptions for those traveling to work, walking pets close to home and for medical reasons.

 What can visitors expect?